MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/navigation.md

 This code example retrieves the currently selected elephant in the [`CollectionView`](xref:Xamarin.Forms.CollectionView), and navigates to the `elephantdetails` route, passing `elephantName` as a query parameter.

+There are two approaches to receiving navigation data:

-To receive data, the class that represents the page being navigated to, or the class for the page's [`BindingContext`](xref:Xamarin.Forms.BindableObject.BindingContext), must be decorated with a [`QueryPropertyAttribute`](xref:Xamarin.Forms.QueryPropertyAttribute) for each query parameter:
+1. The class that represents the page being navigated to, or the class for the page's [`BindingContext`](xref:Xamarin.Forms.BindableObject.BindingContext), can be decorated with a [`QueryPropertyAttribute`](xref:Xamarin.Forms.QueryPropertyAttribute) for each query parameter.
+For more information, see [Query property attributes](#query-property-attributes).
+1. The class that represents the page being navigated to, or the class for the page's [`BindingContext`](xref:Xamarin.Forms.BindableObject.BindingContext), can implement the [`IQueryAttributable`](xref:Xamarin.Forms.IQueryAttributable) interface.
+For more information, see [Process navigation data using a single method](#process-navigation-data-using-a-single-method).

+### Query property attributes

+Navigation data can be received by decorating the receiving class with a [`QueryPropertyAttribute`](xref:Xamarin.Forms.QueryPropertyAttribute) for each query parameter:

 ```csharp
 [QueryProperty(nameof(Name), "name")]